twilio/twilio-chat-js-cordova-example/README.md

 ## Running the app
 1. do the `npm install` to install all necessary packages
-2. start the Token Provider with `npm run tokenProvicer` and remember the ngrok url printed in the console.
+2. start the Token Provider with `npm run tokenProvider` and remember the ngrok url printed in the console.
 3. launch the app on Android (`cordova run android`) or iOS (through XCode or with `cordova run ios`)
 4. in the login view of the app enter username and token provider host (the ngrok url you've remembered earlier) and press Login button
 5. _for iOS see the TODO section_